-Early on in my research I positioned myself and my practices in opposition of positivism.
-I critiqued the positivist research culture as a 'culture of no culture' (Traweek, 1988) and as well as how the researcher becomes a 'modest witness' (Haraway, 1997), a disembodied, neutral placeholder of science whose norms and values don't affect scientific results.
+Early on in my research, I positioned myself and my practices in opposition of positivism.
+I critiqued the positivist research culture as a 'culture of no culture' (Traweek, 1988) and explained how the researcher becomes a 'modest witness' (Haraway, 1997), a disembodied, neutral placeholder of science whose norms and values don't affect scientific results.

 I believe now that I needed to position myself in this somewhat polemic relationship as part of my transformative research process.
-I had to come to terms with how positivism has schooled me into categorizing the world through dualisms and to do this, I needed to distance myself from this upbringing in order to fully see it.
+I had to come to terms with how positivism has schooled me into categorising the world through dualisms.
+To do this I needed to distance myself from this upbringing in order to fully see it.
 In my previous research in social sciences I have been categorizing and labelling people, things and methods with little consideration to how these categorizations have been made.
 From my critical-affirmative reasoning, my critique of this kind of knowledge production remains and the desire to make kin emerges.
 I want to relate constructively to the distance I have created between the philosophical frameworks of feminist technoscience and positivist research and open up for knowledge sharing practices.

 In positivist research falsifiability and reproducibility are cornerstones, while in feminist technoscientific research situated knowledges, diffraction and intra-action are cornerstones.
-At first glance these cornerstones seems almost the opposite of each other and near impossible to co-evolve.
-However I don't believe this is the case.
+At first glance these cornerstones seem to be almost the opposite of each other and nearly impossible to co-evolve.
+However, I don't believe this to be the case.
 Do you remember Haraway's cyborg worlds?
-In one perspective the cyborg world become a sort of Star Wars apocalypse where conformism, competitiveness, and opportunism leads to a masculinist orgy of war.
-In another perspective the cyborg world becomes a world of kinship with animals and machines where messiness, contradiction and idiosyncracies are common place.
-It is the breaching of boundaries that makes the cyborg so intriguing, a fusing of the organic and the technological.
+In one perspective the cyborg world becomes a sort of Star Wars apocalypse, where conformism, competitiveness, and opportunism leads to a masculinist orgy of war.
+In another perspective, the cyborg world becomes a world of kinship with animals and machines where messiness, contradiction and idiosyncracies are common place.
+It is the breaching of boundaries that makes the cyborg so intriguing; a fusing of the organic and the technological.
 The cyborg is a trickster figure, that resides both in the informatics of domination and as a figure of hope, blurring the boundaries integral to a Western worldview.
-I argue that both positivism and feminist technoscience - and many more epistemic communities - are needed as their different perspectives will provide us with risks and possibilities that are impossible to envision with only one story.
+I argue that both positivism and feminist technoscience, and many more epistemic communities, are needed as their different perspectives will provide us with risks and possibilities that are impossible to envision with only one story.
 We need to listen to more stories, develop more relations and learn to care for our kin.

-I think of kin as this relational figure that we haven't quite been able to pin down but we try our hardest to.
-Can kin only be human and must it always be organic?
-Or can kin be a machine, or a non-human animal?
+I think of kin as this relational figure that we haven't quite been able to pin down, even though we try our hardest to.
+Can kin only be human, and must it always be organic?
+Or can kin be machines, or non-human animals?
 Humans are mammals.
 Are we then not already kin with many species?
-One of my aims with this doctoral thesis has been to reconfigure my epistemological framework towards situated knowledges.
-This reconfiguration has awoken a desire in me to make knots with many different research companions.
+One of my aims with this doctoral thesis has been to reconfigure my epistemological framework towards situated knowledge.
+This reconfiguration has awoken a desire in me to make knots with many different research collaborators.
 Companions in text and through flesh.
-These entanglements is my way of becoming-with-kin.
+These entanglements are my way of becoming with kin.
 I did not go far beyond a domesticated version of kin in my research.
-I most often think of my research companions as human although I try to dissolve this mind game and think of myself as part of a multispecies assemblage.
-These mind games - these anthropocentric narratives of economic growth, academic competitiveness and technoscientific domination - only seeks to colonize our bodies and leaves us distraught, alone and afraid.
-In order to decolonize these mind games, I believe we need speculative fiction.
+I most often think of my research collaborators as human, although I try to dissolve this mind game and think of myself as part of a multispecies assemblage.
+These mind games, these anthropocentric narratives of economic growth, academic competitiveness and technoscientific domination, only seek to colonise our bodies and leaves us distraught, alone and afraid.
+In order to decolonise these mind games, I believe we need speculative fiction.